k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

-# Report Creation
+# Report Designer

 ### Overview

-The reports creation is comprised of the following steps:
+The reports creation is performed using the **Designer** component which is embedded into the Fabric Studio.
+It is comprised of the following steps:

 1. Define a data source and data set(s) in an empty report canvas.
 2. Validate the data set(s) and define the input parameter(s).